Perspective | Trump wants a library. He must never have one.

 But that doesn’t mean that Trump won’t try and that, in trying, cause further damage to the country.
 That is why Congress should use this moment to reconsider the legislation that helped create and shape the presidential libraries now administered by the National Archives, not just to prevent Trump from perpetrating one last, giant grift, but to reform the system so it serves the country better.
 This is long overdue, and would need to be done even if Trump weren’t trying to raise $2 billion for a Trump center.
 But his intention to do so makes this urgent, even an issue of national security.

 Before Franklin D. Roosevelt decided to donate his presidential papers to the federal government in 1939, the documents and paperwork generated by a president usually were considered the outgoing leader’s personal property.
 Roosevelt recognized an interest in giving the public access to this material.
-In 1955, Harry S. Truman tried to formalize the process, signing the Presidential Libraries Act, which encouraged presidents to donate their papers, as well as land and a building to house them, which the National Archives would officially maintain.
+The 1955 Presidential Libraries Act formalized the process, encouraging presidents to donate their papers, as well as land and a building to house them, which the National Archives would officially maintain.
 Over the next decades, these privately created, federally administered libraries became increasingly complex, serving as museums, think tanks and shrines, with presidents allowed considerable — often far too much — control over what records were considered presidential and when the public could access them.

 Individual presidents used executive orders to make changes, the law was amended and former presidents were required to donate more and more resources to maintaining the federally operated part of these facilities.
 Finally, in 2017, faced with the possibility of having to donate 60 percent of the total cost of an Obama presidential center to the federal government to cover running the library part of the project, the 44th president opted out of the system almost entirely.
 When the Obama center opens in Chicago, no official presidential library will be part of the complex, which will be privately built and operated.
 Obama’s presidential records, the vast bulk of them digital rather than paper, will have to be accessed elsewhere, although the Archives will loan material to the Obama center for exhibitions.